grahamjh99/VisionDrive/part-04/capstone-part-04.md

 ## Suggested Ways to Get Started

-- Use the DSI Data Science Framework to help you organize your information
+- Use the DSB Data Science Framework to help you organize your information
 - For any given step, consider the logic that links it to other steps and clearly desribe each assumption.
 - After writing a draft, leave it alone for at least 24 hours.
 What would you revise, reword, or take out?
 - Alternatively, read over a draft with a peer or in a group.
 What areas do they find confusing or unclear?